Key to 21st Century Space Transportation

 “smart pod” ... it must have knowledge of the environment.

 Removing civil service support significantly reduces launch operations (OPS).
 Additional launch cost reductions are made by the following:

 · The CSS freighter will consolidate ground and flight operations at the launch site.
 The support launch team personnel will be responsible for both preflight and flight operations.

 · Pre-Mission Planning: Flight planning design computer programs have been developed that incorporate common databases, total vehicle environment modeling, and internal iteration processes.
 These flight design computer programs (incorporating sequential quadratic programming) have reduced the flight design from months to a few days and significantly reduced manpower requirements.

 · Launch Vehicle Assembly: Launch pad assembly of the CSS will reduce operations cost and turnaround time.
 The assembly complex will be on rails and be moved away from the launch platform prior to launch.
 The orbiter will be prepared for launch in a hangar facility and towed to the launch site for assembly.
-The freighter’s launch complex will be similar to the Vandenberg SLC-6 (Slick Six), however it will be designed for freighter launch operation.
+The freighter’s launch complex will be like the Vandenberg SLC-6 (Slick Six), however it will be designed for freighter launch operation.
 There has never been a shuttle launch complex specific designed for space shuttle operations.

 Assembly Pad Preliminary Design Requirements:

 · Building will meet locality wind loads limitations.